Meet our Haitian Artisan Partners

 Cenise is the head of the group’s leather program.
 The artisan business used to rent out a workspace where Cenise was the “yardman” – he tended to the grounds and served as a security guard.
 Although he was grateful for the job, Cenise never had a knack for it and would often make mistakes.
 The owners of the property decided to fire him, but the owners of the artisan business stepped in and were determined to try to help Cenise.
 During their downtime, they began teaching Cenise how to sew leather by hand.
 They even connected him with Jack, a Haitian leatherworker who had been practicing the craft for decades.
 Jack helped Cenise learn the basics, and it soon became clear that Cenise was a natural.

-He began working making pieces for the artisan business, including the beloved Meridian Clutch.
 He continued to grow in his craft and today he leads a team of 15 other leatherworkers!
 With his fair wages, he is now able to support his daughter, Juliette, and ensure she receives the opportunities she deserves.
 Not only that, but he also has a job where he can use his natural gifts and talents to create beautiful things.
 The confidence he has gained as a result of his work is undeniable.

 To see all of the pieces made by our talented Haitian partners, visit the Shop Haiti section of our website!